ECC-BFMC/Documentation/source/data/simulator.rst

 Both the car and the PC running the simulation have to be on the same network and the ssh communication has to be enabled on the RPi.
 In order for the nodes to be able to communicate between them, some environmental variables have to be set.
-A set of environmental variables must be set for ROS to be able to communicate between the devices.This setup will make the nodes on your car interact with the roscore from the PC, and you will be able to see the entire setup of the network (The roscore can be swapped to run on the phisical car as well).
+A set of environmental variables must be set for ROS to be able to communicate between the devices.This setup will make the nodes on your car interact with the roscore from the PC, and you will be able to see the entire setup of the network (The roscore can be swapped to run on the physical car as well).

 **On the RPI:**